TiarkRompf/cs502/index.md

 >
 > - Songlin Jia, [jia137 at purdue.edu]()
 >
-> Time for office hours is to be decided, and will be offered over Zoom.
+> Office hours will be held at 5-5:40pm in DSAI B022 on Tue and Wed.

 # About the Course <a id="about"></a>